telerik/ajax-docs/controls/window/troubleshooting/positioning-a-modal-radwindow.md

 ## Using Q1 2013 and newer versions

-The **CenterIfModal** property is available and setting it to false will have the RadWindow honor the Left and Top.Its default value is true to preserve the original behavior of the control.
+The **CenterIfModal** property is available and setting it to false will have the RadWindow honor the Left and Top.
+Its default value is true to preserve the original behavior of the control.

 ````ASP.NET
 <telerik:RadWindow ID="RadWindow1" runat="server" CenterIfModal="false" Left="20"